NihaalNO/OpenForge/README.md

 ## 📜 License

-This project is currently private and does not declare a public license.
-Add a license before distributing, publishing, or accepting external contributions.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.